How Much Would It Cost to Get the Body of a Superhero?

 Forehead/Hairline contouring: $6,000; Rhinoplasty: $6,900; Filler in the cheeks: $950; Filler in the lips: $1,000; Liposuction on the upper arms: $3,000; Deltoid implants: $7,000; Mommy makeover (including breast implants, breast lift, liposuction, and tummy tuck): $13,000; Liposuction on the thighs: $6,000; Fat transfer to the outer hips: $4,500; Brazilian butt lift: $7,000; Liposuction on the calves: $4,000

 MORE: 6 Plastic Surgery Procedures You Didn’t Know You Could Do

-If you do decide to go under the knife for one of these “superhero” procedures, it’s important that you’re reasonable with your expectations.
+If you do decide to go under the knife for one of these procedures, it’s important to be reasonable with your expectations.
 “We must remember that superheroes are strong,” adds Silverman.
 “Pec and calf implants add no strength; they merely create the appearance of a larger muscle.
 If superheroes are expected to provide superhero skills, they need to be strong, flexible, fast, and clever.
 None of those result from surgery.”
 Translation: Just because you paid for some chiseled new deltoids, that doesn’t mean you’ll magically be able to lift a car over your head with the greatest of ease.

 Needless to say, there’s no easy way to turn yourself into a superhero, as much as we’d like to believe that there was.
 However, if you are able to build that body through diet and exercise (and maybe a bit of surgery), then more (super)power to you!
 The world could always use a few extra people willing to kick the ass of whatever alien symbiote/psychotic psychologist/supergalactic space-god comes our way.